klausman/armapadocs/content/mission_making/assigngear_primer/index.md

 `assignGear` itself, so if you change `co` to something else, don't forget to tweak the radio script making sure he still gets a long range radio.

+Also note that with TFAR 1.x, things around radios have changed a bit.
+Fortunately, there is a [handy guide.](../tfar/)

 ## Further ideas

 ### Using ACE Arsenal exports